jreisinger/docs/data/notes/varia/books.md

 <img src="/static/books.png" style="max-width:100%;height:auto">

-Some of the (technical) books that I liked.
+Some of the (mostly technical) books that I liked.
 Roughly ordered by most recently read.

 > Reading furnishes the mind only with materials of knowledge; it is thinking that makes what we read ours. -- John Locke